ResetXPDR/MSFS2020_AutoFPS/MSFS2020_AutoFPS/README.md

 Which app should I use?
 DynamicLOD_ResetEdition or MSFS2020_AutoFPS?:
 - Essentially both apps are intended to give you better overall performance but with different priorities to achieve it that result in a slightly different experience.
 They both allow a lower TLOD down low and on the ground, when your viewing distance reduced anyway so the visual impact is minimal, and a higher TLOD when at higher altitude and not in close proximity to complex scenery or traffic.
 They also adjust OLOD and Cloud Quality but TLOD is usually the most important determiner of performance at these two extremes.
 - Where they differ is that DynamicLOD provides user set tables for LOD changes at specific altitudes, giving the user precise control over when and where these changes take place such that they can optimise them to their particular flight activity they normally do, and can set a specific profile for each one.
 The price of such precise control is that the user must be intimately familiar with LODs to be able to tune a variety of settings in the app for the best outcome and this can be a bit daunting for more casual and non-technical users.
 - Alternatively, AutoFPS seeks to automate these changes as much as possible based on a target FPS and a minimum and maximum LOD range within which to automatically adjust.
 This results in a much simpler and generally similarly acceptable user experience compared to DynamicLOD.
-Nonetheless, the automation algorithm does require FPS headroom to function correctly, so can conflict in cases where an FPS cap is being used, such as with Vsync or motion reprojection in VR.
+Nonetheless, the automation algorithm does require FPS headroom to function correctly, so can conflict in cases where an FPS cap is being used, such as with Vsync or motion reprojection in VR, however the new Auto TLOD automation method now available in AutoFPS is FPS-independent and works well in such instances.
 Additionally, AutoFPS tends to make constant small changes to TLOD, much more than DynamicLOD does, and this can induce stuttering on older hardware as it struggles to manage even small scenery changes.
 In these cases, the user would be better off using DynamicLOD in a more manually tuned approach.
 - Both apps can be installed concurrently, but only one can be running at a time.

 How does this app work for Frame Generation (FG) users?